Tivoli Day Trip from Rome: Ultimate Itinerary with Local Tips

 For this portion of the itinerary, my tip is to let yourself get lost, wander aimlessly, and simply focus on admiring the historic beauty that surrounds you.

-One spot I particularly enjoy walking through is [add street name or hotel] and take in the views of the enchanting bridge, Ponte Gregoriano.
+One spot I particularly enjoy walking through is Via della Sibilla, taking in the views of the enchanting bridge, Ponte Gregoriano.
 This is right next to the Ristorante il Ciocco and a short walk from Villa d’Este.

 Return to Rome